AdobeDocs/workfront.pt-BR/help/quicksilver/reports-and-dashboards/reports/reporting-elements/use-milestone-view.md

   Você pode ajustar a porcentagem de conclusão diretamente na exibição de Marco, conforme descrito na seção [Ajustar a porcentagem concluída para tarefas na exibição de Marco](#adjust-percent-complete-for-tasks-in-the-milestone-view) deste artigo.

-* **Ícones de status de progresso da tarefa:** um ícone de status é exibido ao lado de cada projeto e tarefa no modo de exibição Marco. <!--get new screen shots or hide them for preview or prod - could not display all in devtest; idea: use color dots from Task Details tab - New status is blue; Some concerns condition is yellow etc-->
+* **Ícones de status de progresso da tarefa:** um ícone de status é exibido ao lado de cada projeto e tarefa no modo de exibição Marco. <!--get new screen shots or hide them for preview or production - could not display all in devtest; idea: use color dots from Task Details tab - New status is blue; Some concerns condition is yellow etc-->

   <!--A progress status icon in the shape of a colored circle displays next to each project and task in the Milestone view.
 The possible statuses and circle colors are:
    * On Time - green